VGA core

 | 07h | 80x25 | monochrome |

-Text mode has a hardware cursor, blinking attributes, and the built-in CP437
+A text mode has a hardware cursor, blink attributes, and the internal CP437

 Graphics modes